finder39/ojbox/README.md

   adds, and votes
 - UI improvements on voting
 - Test out the playlist changing when other people do it.
 Seems buggy
+- Put speaker on the side of the orange juice box in the logo

 ## Possible future features
 - Color theme